Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 ## Animation

-In the example below, we appoint a new Administrator to our Organization called "Example":
+In the example below, we appoint a new Administrator to our Organization called "Example".

 <img data-gifffer="/images/organization-add-admin.gif">